 Zitto!
 Zitta!
 Zitti!
 Zitte!

-Zitto, zitta, zitti and zitte are four exclamations that most closely translate shut up in English.
+Zitto, zitta, zitti and zitte are four exclamations that most closely translate into English as shut up.
 First, let’s hear how they are pronounced.

 Be quiet! (masculine singular)

 Be quiet! (masculine plural)

 Why four different versions?
 Zitto is an adjective and adjectives in Italian must agree in gender and number with the noun.